 Board of Directors-Healing Reins Therapeutic Riding CenterThe Healing Reins Board of Directors provides governance, business expertise, and fundraising support for all aspects of the organization which allows Healing Reins to sustain its unique services for Central Oregonian families with special needs.
-The Board is seeking additional members to serve three-year terms in 2014!
+The Board is seeking additional members to serve three-year terms.

 The Board of Directors currently has two available positions and would like to invite interested individuals to apply.
 We are looking for dynamic leaders who would like to help us promote our mission to serve children, adolescents, adults and their families in our community through horse-centered therapies and programs.

 For more information about preferred qualifications and expectations of service:

 Robin Kenney – PresidentRobin Kenney retired in 2006 after a 27-year career in commercial banking, commercial property management and finance.
 Born in Tennessee, Robin graduated from the University of Tennessee and Stonier Graduate School of Banking.
 She moved to Phoenix, Arizona in 1987 and relocated with her family to Bend in 2006.
 The Kenney family has personally been touched by the phenomenal services of Healing Reins.
 Robin’s husband, Jon, suffered a massive stroke in 2008.
 Healing Reins Therapeutic Riding Center has been a key element in Jon’s recovery, both physically and motivationally.
 The Kenney's own “Cowboy”, an important member of the Healing Reins herd, and sponsor both “Cowboy” and “Hannah Mae” as well.
 Robin is passionate about all of the horses that give 100% every week of every year to strengthen adults and children with all types of disabilities.
 Robin’s non-profit experience includes Arizona Interfaith Counseling (Phoenix/Mesa, Arizona).